 Things to Do in Versailles

-When you take a day trip from Paris to Versailles, you are promised a journey into opulence, history, and grandeur.
 However, most people don’t realize just how LARGE the Versailles property is.
 There is a ton to see besides the palace, so it’s important to do some planning before you go.

-Below is a list of the most popular places to see when doing a day trip from Paris to Versailles!
+Below is a list of the most popular places to see when visiting Versailles!
+And again, make sure to book the Passport ticket for access to all of these spots!

-Palace of Versailles: Obviously, one of the best things to do in Versailles is explore the palace itself, once the residence of Louis XIV, Louis XV, and Louis XVI.
 You can see opulent apartments, stunning galleries, and the iconic Hall of Mirrors adorned with chandeliers and crafted mirrors.
 Make sure you enter the palace at the time specified on your ticket!

 Gardens of Versailles: Next, wander through the expansive formal gardens featuring manicured lawns, ornate fountains, and elegant statues.
 You can take a stroll along the Grand Canal or admire the stunning vistas from the Orangery.